lannister-team/Lannister-WRO-Future-Engineers-2025/README.md

 ---

 #### 🧠 Microcontrollers and Computing Units

-- **Arduino Uno + Custom Shield**
+### Arduino Uno

-  The Arduino Uno is used as the main microcontroller for low-level control tasks such as motor actuation and sensor readings.
-It is paired with a custom shield that facilitates connections with the motor driver, sensors, and power distribution.
-The shield also includes pins for voltage regulation and communication lines.
+The Arduino Uno serves as the main microcontroller responsible for low-level control tasks such as motor actuation and sensor data acquisition.
+It interfaces directly with the motor driver, sensors, and power supply through individual wiring and connections without the use of a custom shield.

+Connections are managed via standard Arduino input/output pins, with careful wiring to ensure stable power distribution and reliable communication with all peripheral components.

 - **Raspberry Pi 5 (Model B)**
   The Raspberry Pi 5 serves as the high-level processing unit, handling tasks such as path planning, camera data processing, and advanced control logic.
 Model B features a quad-core ARM Cortex-A76 processor running at 2.4GHz, up to 8GB RAM, dual 4K display output, USB 3.0 support, Gigabit Ethernet, built-in Wi-Fi and Bluetooth 5.0.